Keratoconus Patients Can Avoid Corneal Surgery With Scleral Lenses

 If your or a loved one has been diagnosed with keratoconus or is experiencing any of the associated symptoms, we can help.
 A consultation with our team of eye doctors will help determine the best-suited treatment for your eyes.

-Schedule an appointment by calling one of our friendly staff members at EyeCare Associates today.Our practice serves patients from Trumbull, Southport, Norwalk, and Stamford, Connecticut and surrounding communities.
+Schedule an appointment by calling one of our friendly staff members at EyeCare Associates today.Our practice serves patients from Connecticut, with offices in Trumbull, Stamford, Southport, and Norwalk, as well as in New York, serving Mahopac, Mt.
+Kisco and surrounding communities.